-With a small staff and over 2,000 acres of land to monitor and maintain, Allegheny Land Trust relies on volunteers to help us protect local land.
+With a small staff and thousands of acres of land to monitor and maintain, Allegheny Land Trust volunteers help us care for protected local land.

 The best way to provide impactful volunteer support to our mission is to attend a volunteer workday.
 These happen most often in the Spring and Fall and are listed on our Calendar of Events.
 Volunteer workdays occur at critical times during the year to restore habitat, improve trails, and clean up dump sites.
 Don’t see an event scheduled at your favorite property?
 Set up your own service project with our stewardship team.
 If you have a group of friends like your local running club, church group, or coworkers looking for an alternative happy hour, connect with our team at email@example.com and we can coordinate a service project to fit your schedule and interest.

 If you are familiar with a conservation area or already spend time caring for a green space, report your volunteer activity Using This Form.
 This helps us keep track of who is working where and so we can recognize your efforts.
 Additionally, you can use the form to report any issues on the land that may need our attention like a downed tree or illegal dumping.
 Reporting your time also contributes to our funding efforts as each hour you contribute is an in kind investment and is a valuable match for grants to support our stewardship work.

 Volunteer activities that are always permitted include:

 - Cleaning signs, maintaining kiosks and newsletter boxes

 - Basic maintenance at trailheads and on primary trails such as trimming back brush and removing debris on the trail